tayloeli20/Artificial-Neural-Net-From-Scratch/README.md

 ## Contact Information

-For any questions or feedback, please contact [your-email-address].
+For any questions or feedback, please keep them to youself